 What Do Estheticians Do on a Daily Basis?

-If you are curious about what estheticians do, a typical day often includes a variety of tasks:
+If you are curious about what estheticians do daily, a typical day often includes a variety of tasks:

 • Reviewing the day’s appointment schedule